 - Even though no longer on the online list of the requirements for applying for a Peruvian family visa, this sworn statement issued by a Peruvian notary is still often asked for when applying for your visa.
 Please check current regulations at the nearest immigration office before your appointment, so you are prepared.

-As visa requirements can change quickly without prior notice, we highly recommend to confirm current visa regulations with the Peruvian immigration authority Migraciones.
+As visa requirements and the application process can change quickly without prior notice, we highly recommend to confirm current visa regulations and procedures with the Peruvian immigration authority Migraciones.

 Applying for a family visa in Peru